roozy-io/idp/src/tutorials/extending-k8s.md

 Same logs showed up again.
 So basically _anytime_ you interact with your `Ghost` resource a new event is triggered and your controller will print the logs.

-## implementing the desire state of the ghost operator
+## 6. Implement the Desired State of the Ghost Operator

-Ok, now let's replace the default GhostSpec with a meaningful declartion of our desired state.
+Now let us replace the default GhostSpec with a meaningful declartion of our desired state.
 Meaning we want our custom resource reflect the desired state for our Ghost application.

 replace GhostSpec `api/v1/ghost_types.go:27` with the following snippet
 ```go